Database management

 This is also done from the instance management menu […] on the instance card and requires that your instance is stopped.

-You select which databases to export and once you hit Export the creation of .dump file(s) starts.
+You select which databases to export and use Export .dump to select destination folder for your export, and then the creation of .dump file(s) starts.
 It may take a moment, but once it is completed you get a confirmation and a shortcut to the dumps folder.

 For a quick overview of an instance’s dumps folder, use the Open dumps folder option from the instance management menu […].
 Note that this action requires at least one .dump file in this folder.